Structure in Deep Reinforcement Learning: A Survey and Open Problems: Structure as Side Information

 \subsection{Decomposability and Structural Archetypes}

 Decomposability is the property of a system that allows breaking it down into smaller components or subsystems that can be analyzed, understood, and potentially learned more efficiently than the larger system, independently~\shortcite{hofer-book17a}.
 In a decomposable system, the short-term behavior of each subsystem is approximately independent of the short-term behavior of the other subsystems.
-In the long run, the behavior of any one subsystem depends on the behavior of the other subsystems only in an aggregated way.
+In the long run, the behavior of any subsystem depends on the behavior of the other subsystems only in an aggregated way.

 Concerning the RL pipeline in \cref{fig:rl-pipeline}, we can see decomposability along two axes: \begin{inparaenum}[(i)] \item \emph{Problem Decomposition} i.e., the environment parameterization, states, actions, transitions, and rewards; \item \emph{Solution Decomposition} i.e., the learned policies, value functions, models, and training procedures. \end{inparaenum} The spectrum of decomposability~\shortcite{hofer-book17a} provides an intuitive way to understand where a system lies in this regard.
-On one end of the spectrum, there are problems that are non-decomposable, while on the other end, problems can be decomposed into weakly interacting sub-problems.
-Consequently, solutions on the former end are monolithic, while those on the latter end are modular.
-We capture this problem-solution interplay by marking four different archetypes of decomposability, as shown in \cref{fig:decomposability}.
+On one end of the spectrum, problems are non-decomposable, while on the other end, problems can be decomposed into weakly interacting sub-problems.
+Similarly, solutions on the former are monolithic, while those on the latter are modular.
+We capture this problem-solution interplay by marking four different archetypes of decomposability.
+Decomposition can be incorporated by learning appropriate representations at the granularity of the decomposition, as shown in \cref{fig:decomposability}.
+Thus, the following sections use the terms decompositions and representations interchangeably since the representations that we are referring to in this work particularly target decompositions.